 5. Rebecca Taichman's direction.
 It's no wonder she won a Tony Award® for directing last season's Indecent.
 Rebecca finds the power in quiet and tender moments behind the main action that make the story robust and full of life without taking away from what's happening front and center.
 Yes, yes, and more yes to Rebecca Taichman!

-School Girls; Or, The African Mean Girls Play runs through December 23.
+School Girls; Or, The African Mean Girls Play starts (again) Off-Broadway on October 16.

-Photos: We stopped into a rehearsal a few weeks ago and asked the cast, director, and playwright:
+Photos: We stopped into a rehearsal and asked the cast, director, and playwright: